Hastycodea/100-days-of-code/README.md

 This Java program demonstrates various date and time operations, including formatting dates, calculating past dates, comparing dates, and displaying current dates in different time zones.
 ### Day 18
 This Java program performs two main functions: it counts the number of vowels in a given sentence and checks if a given number is a prime number.
+### Day 19
+This java program focuses on generating random numbers in Java.
+It includes two programs: one for generating a simple random number and another for generating a random number between two specified integers.